C-Ramirez-1/Terraform-Getting-Started/Terraform-Getting-Started.md

 $ terraform destroy
 ```

-Look for a message at the bottom of the output asking for confirmation.
+Look for a message are the bottom of the output asking for confirmation.
 Type `yes` and hit ENTER.
-Terraform will destroy the resources it created earlier.
+Terraform will destroy the resources it had created earlier.